 5. Missing stuff¶

 There currently is no way for the debugger GUI to add per-core configuration.
-It is needed for in particular the s2650 and the saturn cores.
-It should go through the cpu core class itself, since it’s pulled from the config struct.
+In particular, it is needed for the s2650 and Saturn cores.
+It should go through the cpu core class itself, since it's pulled from the config struct.